Gay Singapore Stopover

 If you enjoy horticulture, Singapore Botanical Garden should be near the top of your list.
 Singapore has one of the most important botanical gardens in the world, with a stupendous collection of exotic plants (including a very important orchid collection) as well as birds and other wildlife.
 It is easy to spend an entire day here.
 Equally enticing for garden-lovers is the spectacular and futuristic Gardens by the Bay, which is adjacent to Marina Bay Sands.

 If you love the excitement of Asia's regional cuisines as much as we do, your guide can take you to one of Singapore's "hawker centers" where you can enjoy regional food the same way the locals do.
 The city has ten unique food centers where countless stalls are cooking dishes representative of the expansive spectrum of Singapore's many cultures for the common man (and woman) at unbelievably low prices.
-No white tablecloths or high prices here!
+No white tablecloths here!

 Sip on a refreshing Singapore Sling at the historic Raffles Hotel.
 We can remember the days before air conditioning when backpackers could afford to stay there.
 But nowadays it's one of the world's most distinguished hotels.